 Voice-over is the simplest way of localizing audio recordings.
 It’s mostly used for documentaries, e-learning courses, and instructional and institutional videos when there is an off-screen voice.
-The process’ deliverable is an audio track recorded by a voice talent, that can be male or female depending on client’s preference.
+The process deliverable is an audio track recorded by a voice talent, that can be male or female, depending on the client’s preference.

 Most voice-over projects don’t require major audio editions.
 But sometimes the audio track needs to be synchronized with scenes or other tracks, such as music.
 Because of this, and in order to ensure high-quality results, a skilled audio or video editor supervises the recording process.